raregem1/alx-low_level_programming/0x00-hello_world/README.md

-the script compiles a C file and creates an executable named cisfun
+the script prints a C program followed by a new line